biodati/studio_help/docs/sections/knowledge/how_to_use_completion_when_editing_or_creating_an_assertion.md

 ![[knowledge_58.png]]

-   After it's been created, it will automatically be saved.
+   After it's been created, saving your nanopub will run validation, so the computer can help you check for any problems with your assertion(s).
 [Editing a Nanopub](https://help.biodati.com/en/articles/2159178-editing-a-nanopub)